butla/ha_postgres_experiments/report.md

   but we'll still get an error because the DB goes down after it writes, but before it responds

 TODO have metrics
+TODO how much do file writes slow it down?
+     what happens with 16 workers
+TODO my machine specs

 * consistency check
     * two database clients for two nodes